The Complete Travel Guide to Rarotonga on a Budget 🤑© CookIslandsPocketGuide.com

 More Free Things to Do on Rarotonga

-Of course, the list continues with stargazing, visiting art galleries, watching magnificent sunrises and sunsets, watching whales in the whale season and more.
+Of course, the list continues with stargazing, visiting art galleries, watching magnificent sunrises and sunsets, spotting whales during their season, and more.
 Check out the 20 Free & Cheap Things to Do on Rarotonga for details on all of these experiences.

 Cheap Activities on Rarotonga

 Don’t miss the worthwhile experiences on Rarotonga that are still pretty affordable.
-Most activities that we list here range from NZ$2 to $20.
+Most activities that we list here range from NZ$2 to NZ$20.

 Mairie Nui Gardens